Best Things About Living in West Virginia

 The Mountain State is filled with top lodging, dining, golf and outdoor opportunities

-West Virginia gets its share of bad press, and unfortunately, many American's view the state as the butt of geographical jokes.
-But those living in West Virginia are fiercely loyal to their state.
-They'll proudly wear West Virginia University shirts when traveling, hum the famous John Denver song, and put their state up against any in the nation when it comes to natural wonders and charming cities.
+West Virginia residents are fiercely loyal to their state.
+They'll proudly wear West Virginia University shirts when traveling, hum the famous John Denver song and put their state up against any in the nation when it comes to natural wonders and charming cities.
 West Virginia’s “Mountain State” nickname fits just right, with the Allegheny Highlands of the Appalachian chain forming a beauty that novelist Heather Day Gilbert described as “leaves composting in the woods, the cold trickle of little creeks and waterfalls, the ferns greening up everything … the rock and the coal this state is built on.”
 West Virginia is also built on charming towns, championship golf, ski slopes, onion festivals, and, yes, country roads that still lead home.

 We asked native West Virginians to tell us what they like best about living in their state.
 Presented below are eight reasons to consider living in West Virginia.
 Got a few of your own?
 Share your ideas in the comments.